SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 }
 ```

-**You are now ready for the first steps in Terraform**
+You are now ready for the first steps in Terraform.
 Switch to the terminal and type-in the following commands followed by hitting the `return` key:

 ```bash
 terraform init